Look Up Arizona Divorce Records: Free Search

 To showcase the process of retrieving divorce records, the largest and most populated countries will be utilized.
 These are Maricopa, Pima and Pinal Counties.

-Search for Divorce Records in Maricopa County: Interested parties can request copies of dissolution records from the Maricopa County Clerk of the Superior Court through two methods.
+Search for Divorce Records in Maricopa County: To access divorce records in Maricopa County, interested parties can request copies of dissolution records from the Maricopa County Clerk of the Superior Court through two methods.
 These include online and in person requests.
 Charges for copying and certification are in this fee schedule.

 There are several online methods.
 Individuals who are party to a case may access their case through ECR Online for free via registration; these include family court cases under which divorces fall.
 Patrons can make an online divorce record request to obtain a certified copy of a dissolution record.